Buildstarted/buildstarted.com/_posts/2012-09-10-the-parrot-grammar.md

 #Variable outputs

 There are two shortcuts to output a variable.
-If you pass in a variable to a block element and do not provide any children the variable with be added to the dom as with <code style="display:inline;">ToString()</code> applied and added as the first child to that element.
-You can also encode output using <code style="display:inline;">:</code> or raw output using <code style="display:inline;">=</code>.
+If you pass in a variable to a block element and do not provide any children the variable with be added to the dom as with `ToString()` applied and added as the first child to that element.
+You can also encode output using `@` or raw output using `=`.
 (PageTitle = "Parrot")

     title(PageTitle)
     title > :PageTitle